Top Five Credit Card Providers in Australia*

-Discover the top five credit card providers in Australia based on market share.
+The five biggest credit card providers in Australia based on market capitalisation.

 Top Five Australian Credit Card Providers*

-- Types of cards available: Student credit cards, low rate, low fee, Awards and business credit cards.
+- Types of cards available: Low rate, low fee, Awards and business credit cards

 - CommBank credit card rewards: Get rewarded with Commbank Awards when you spend using an Awards credit card.
 Commbank Awards is the largest rewards program of any bank in Australia.

-- Other features of CommBank credit cards: Depending on the card you choose, you could get access to additional features including international travel insurance, purchase protection insurance, extended warranty coverage and a personal concierge service.
+- Other features of CommBank credit cards: Depending on the card you choose, you could get access to additional features including international travel insurance, purchase protection insurance and extended warranty coverage.

-Another of Australia’s “big four banks”, Westpac has around 9 million consumer customers in Australia.
-Its credit card lending portfolio includes products from Westpac Banking Corporation, as well as St.George, Bank of Melbourne and BankSA.
+Another of Australia's "big four banks", Westpac's credit card lending portfolio includes products from Westpac Banking Corporation, as well as St.George, Bank of Melbourne and BankSA.

-- Types of cards available: Low rate, low fee and rewards credit cards make up the suite of Westpac credit cards.
+- Types of cards available: Low rate, low fee, balance transfer, and rewards credit cards make up the suite of Westpac credit cards

 - Westpac credit card rewards: The Westpac Altitude Rewards program allows you to earn points when you spend with a rewards credit card.
 You can convert Altitude Rewards to frequent flyer points with five different airline partners.

-- Other features of Westpac credit cards: Gold, platinum and black Westpac credit cards come with a range of perks, which could include complimentary insurance options, personal concierge services and airport lounge passes depending on the card you choose.
+- Other features of Westpac credit cards: Gold, platinum and black Westpac credit cards come with a range of perks, which could include complimentary insurance options and airport lounge passes depending on the card you choose.

-The number-one bank in New Zealand, and one of the five largest publically listed companies in Australia, ANZ traces its roots back to the early 1830s.
+The number-one bank in New Zealand, and one of the five largest publicly listed companies in Australia, ANZ traces its roots back to the early 1830s.

 - Types of cards available: From student and low rate credit cards to top-tiered black credit cards, ANZ provides a mix of rewards, frequent flyer, budget and premium options to suit different budgets and needs.

-- Other features of ANZ credit cards: Premium ANZ credit cards come with a range of perks such as travel insurance, concierge services and even a free flight (in the case of the ANZ Rewards Travel Adventures).
+- Other features of ANZ credit cards: Premium ANZ credit cards come with a range of perks such as travel insurance, concierge services and more.
 ANZ also provides the Business Black account that features travel benefits and premium rewards on your business spending.